3liz/qjazz/python_modules/py-qgis-processes/doc/processing.rst

 With QGIS desktop , QGIS processing algorithms usually apply on a QGIS source project and computed layers are displayed in the same context as the source project.

 |ProjectName| works the same way: a qgis project will be used as a source of input layers.
-The difference is that, when an algorithm runs, it creates a qgis project file associated to the current task and register computed layers to it.
+The difference is that, when an algorithm runs, it creates a qgis destination project associated to the current task and register computed layers to it.

 The created project may be used as OWS/WFS3 source with QGIS Server.